CAE Speaking Part 1 Format

 The answers I offered to Alex were good as well.
 BUT remember, do not try to rehearse a script before the exam.
 It is normally obvious to the examiners that you are not thinking of the answers on the spot.

-CAE Speaking Tip: sorry, this tip is available for paid CAE members only.
+CAE Speaking Tip: sorry, this tip is available for Gold CAE members only.

 CAE Speaking Part 1 - Question 5 - My Answer Versus Student Answer